 We did the same for the black chana soup recipe.
 There’s nothing to match the aroma of fresh and instantly ground spices in a curry.
 Also, you get the control the ingredients when you make the spice mix yourself.

 You’re also going to learn the trick of thickening the curry in an easy, healthy way.

 Either canned ones or the dry variety can be used.
 Canned chickpeas can be rinsed and added to the gravy.

 If using dry chickpeas, soak them for 8 hours or overnight.
+The quantity of water should be 2 cups for every cup of dry chickpeas.
 If using pressure cooker, cook for about 6 whistles on medium heat.
 If using an instant pot, pressure cook at high pressure for 15 minutes and wait for the pressure to release naturally.

 Other ingredients would be onions, tomatoes, ginger, garlic and a mix of spices for the gravy:

 Instead of roasting and grinding chole masala spices, we’re going to do it the easy and effective way: Grind the spices with the aromatics like onions, ginger and garlic and saute them directly for the gravy.
 This saves time and effort without any compromise on taste.